hashicorp/vagrant/website/docs/source/v2/provisioning/index.html.md

 You can find the full list of built-in provisioners and usage of these provisioners in the navigational area to the left.

+## When Provisioning Happens

+Provisioning happens at certain points during the lifetime of your Vagrant environment:

+* On the first `vagrant up` that creates the environment, provisioning is run.
+  If the environment was already created and the up is just resuming a machine or booting it up, they won't run unless the `--provision` flag is explicitly provided.

+* When `vagrant provision` is used on a running environment.

+* When `vagrant reload --provision` is called.
+The `--provision` flag must be present to force provisioning.

+You can also bring up your environment and explicitly _not_ run provisioners by specifying `--no-provision`.